envoyproxy/data-plane-api/docs/root/intro/arch_overview/cluster_manager.rst

 The previous items ensure that Envoy has an accurate view of a cluster before it begins using it for traffic serving.

+When discussing cluster warming, the cluster "becoming available" means:

+* For newly added clusters, the cluster will not appear to exist to the rest of Envoy until it has been warmed.
+I.e., HTTP routes that reference the cluster will result in either a 404 or 503 (depending on configuration).
+* For updated clusters, the old cluster will continue to exist and serve traffic.
+When the new cluster has been warmed, it will be atomically swapped with the old cluster such that no traffic interruptions take place.